-Angelou Ezeilo is the founder and CEO of the Greening Youth Foundation.
+Angelou Ezeilo is vice president, Empathy for Ashoka Africa (Nairobi, Kenya).
+She also is founder and senior advisor of the Greening Youth Foundation.

 Ezeilo’s love for the environment stretches far back to when she was a little girl who had the chance to escape the dense urban streets of Jersey City, New Jersey, to summer in upstate New York.